 The easiest search to perform is for a keyword, just enter one in like beer

-logic and only return Tweets containing both keywords.
-E.g. a search for free beer
+logic and only return Tweets containing both keywords or semantically similar words.
+E.g. a search for craft beer

 in between your search, e.g. a search for beer OR vodka